 - Uncheck Enable log file to avoid the logs from growing too large.

-Now you can use the saved log file to document an issue report, but try to avoid making it public since it may contain sensitive information about your browsing.
+You can now use the saved log file to document an issue report, but try to avoid making it public since it may contain sensitive information about your browsing.

 To complete all the tests below you will need at least two devices connected to the same Wi-Fi network, and a third one on a completely different network.